zeexav/TZP3/README.md

 </p>

 ### Overview
 The main objective of this project is to contruct a system to increase performance capability in speed and accuracy updating our [first model](https://columbia.bootcampcontent.com/Zee/movies_rec_project_3) as a starting point.
+Please note that we are only showing the codes from the improved performances in this repository.
+For the first part please click on the first model link.

 ---
 ### Project Content